-- 17.1 The word "new" or words implying "new" may be used in all media, packaging, posters, billboards, etc for any entirely new product or service marketed or sold during a given 12-month period. - 17.2 It may also be used to advertise any change or improvement to a product, service or package, provided that the change or improvement is material and can be substantiated and defined. - 17.3 The maximum use of the word "new" or words implying "new" in the above prescribed context shall be confined to a 12-month period calculated from date of proven first usage in an advertisement.
-In exceptional circumstances, the ARB may agree to an extension of the 12-month period.

-17.4 To avoid consumer confusion:

-- 17.4.1 In electronic, print and outdoor media, the "new" message must first be exposed no later than 90 days after "date of proven first usage" of the product/service to which the "new" message applies.
+- 17.1 The word "new" or words implying "new" may be used in all media, packaging, posters, billboards, etc for any entirely new product or service marketed or sold during a given 12-month period. - 17.2 It may also be used to advertise any change or improvement to a product, service or package, provided that the change or improvement is material and can be substantiated and defined. - date of proven first usage in an advertisement.
+In exceptional circumstances, the ARB may agree to an extension of the 12-month period. - 17.4 To avoid consumer confusion: - 17.4.1 In electronic, print and outdoor media, the "new" message must first be exposed no later than 90 days after "date of proven first usage" of the product/service to which the "new" message applies.
 Thereafter, the message may be exposed continuously or intermittently for a period not exceeding 12 months from the "date of proven first usage" of the product/service. - 17.4.2 On packaging of physical products, the "new" message should be applied to the package from the "date of proven first usage" and should be used continuously for the period that the advertiser wishes to expose the "new" message but for no more than 12 months from the date of proven first usage" of the product. - 17.5 The provisions of clauses 17.1, 17.2, 17.3 and 17.4 above shall apply, mutatis mutandis, to advertisements and to packaging announcing any change or improvement in a product, service or package without the word "new" being used.